2016 Austrian presidential election: Annulled second round results by state, district and municipality

-Second round (re-run) results by state, district and municipality
+Second round re-run results by state, district and municipality

 Result cancelled

 On 8 June, FPÖ chairman Heinz-Christian Strache brought a 152-page appeal to the Constitutional Court.
-Strache claimed that more than 30,000 votes had been prematurely tallied, more than 50,000 votes had been counted by unauthorized personnel, and over 500,000 ballots were invalid.
+Strache claimed that more than 30,000 votes had been prematurely tallied, more than 50,000 votes had been counted by unauthorized personnel.
+Also, there was a pre-sorting of absentee ballots (500,000 of them) into two batches - void ballots and countable ballots (this is permissible as long as both batches are then re-checked by the commission).
 Other charges included minors and non-citizens having been allowed to vote.
 The Austrian Interior Ministry acknowledged some irregularities but said that the number of votes affected was not enough to overturn the results.
 "There was sloppiness", said Interior Minister Wolfgang Sobotka.

 Counsel for Van der Bellen argued that the irregularities would have had only an "insignificant" impact on results, while lawyers for the FPÖ said they could have affected the results of the election.
 But on 1 July, since Hofer had lost to Van der Bellen by 30,863 votes and the Court found that more than twice that number (77,926) had been affected by breaches of the electoral code, The Constitutional Court ordered that the second round be held again.
 Noting the irregularities, the Court said in a statement: "It is completely clear to the Constitutional Court that laws regulating an election must be rigorously applied ...
 This must rule out abuse and manipulations."

 Before the Court's ruling, Van der Bellen was scheduled to be sworn in as president on 9 July.
 Elections were set for 2 October 2016.
 Until then, outgoing Austrian president Heinz Fischer would be replaced on an interim basis by the three presidents of the National Council, a "National President Council", of which Hofer is the third member.
 Van der Bellen said that Austrians were "shocked and unsettled" by the Court's ruling, but that he expected to win a second time.

 On 12 September the Federal Minister of the Interior, Wolfgang Sobotka, announced that due to faulty glue in the voting envelopes, the rerun of the second round was postponed until 4 December 2016.
 He also said that Austrian law allowed the election to be postponed only in case of death of a candidate, therefore the decision had to be made by parliament.
 The delay also allowed for some young Austrians who turned 16 after May to vote in the rerun.
 FPÖ Chairman Heinz-Christian Strache criticized postponing the elections, claiming it was done by political opponents because Hofer was doing well in the polls.